sighupio/fury-getting-started/fury-on-gke/README.md

   registry.sighup.io/delivery/fury-getting-started
 ```

-3. Clone the [fury getting started repository][fury-gke-repository] containing all the example code used in this tutorial:
+3. Clone the [fury getting started repository][fury-on-gke] containing all the example code used in this tutorial:

 ```bash
 git clone https://github.com/sighupio/fury-getting-started